ben-xD/dotfiles-macos/README.md

 # dotfiles-macos

 Reproducible set up for my macOS machines.
 Using a bare git repo (files are not inside the cloned folder), we set the working tree to be the home folder instead.
-Then we install tools using zsh, brew and macOS commands.
-Consider forking the repo and modifying the files to customise your setup.
+Then we install tools using nix, nix-darwin, brew and mas commands.
+Consider forking the repo and modifying the files to customize your setup.

 ## Usage

 ### Setting up a new machine

 - Open Terminal.app and run

 ```bash
 xcode-select --install
 ```

 - Click "Install" and wait for it to finish
 - Run

 ```bash
 echo "Clone the repo into ~/.cfg"
 git clone --bare https://github.com/ben-xD/dotfiles-macos.git $HOME/.cfg